Namibia: South African mandate

 During World War I, South African troops under General Louis Botha occupied the territory and deposed the German colonial administration.
 The end of the war and the Treaty of Versailles resulted in South West Africa remaining a possession of South Africa, at first as a League of Nations mandate, until 1990.
-The mandate system was formed as a compromise between those who advocated for an Allied annexation of former German and Ottoman territories and a proposition put forward by those who wished to grant them to an international trusteeship until they could govern themselves.
+The mandate system was formed as a compromise between those who advocated an allied annexation of former German and Ottoman territories and a proposition put forward by those who wished to grant them to an international trusteeship until they could govern themselves.
 It permitted the South African government to administer South West Africa until that territory's inhabitants were prepared for political self-determination.
 South Africa interpreted the mandate as a veiled annexation and made no attempt to prepare South West Africa for future autonomy.

 Hendrik Witbooi (left) and Samuel Maharero (right) were prominent leaders against German colonial rule.

 As a result of the Conference on International Organization in 1945, the League of Nations was formally superseded by the United Nations (UN) and former League mandates by a trusteeship system.
 Article 77 of the United Nations Charter stated that UN trusteeship "shall apply...to territories now held under mandate"; furthermore, it would "be a matter of subsequent agreement as to which territories in the foregoing territories will be brought under the trusteeship system and under what terms".
 The UN requested all former League of Nations mandates be surrendered to its Trusteeship Council in anticipation of their independence.
 South Africa declined to do so and instead requested permission from the UN to formally annex South West Africa, for which it received considerable criticism.
 When the UN General Assembly rejected this proposal, South Africa dismissed its opinion and began solidifying control of the territory.
 The UN General Assembly and Security Council responded by referring the issue to the International Court of Justice (ICJ), which held a number of discussions on the legality of South African rule between 1949 and 1966.